 1 1/3 c tomato sauce

 2 tbsp brown sugar, packed down in spoon (Organic is best, available at Trader Joe’s.)

 2 tbsp apple cider vinegar (Raw is best; most economical at Trader’s.)

 1 c water

 - Preheat oven to 350 degrees 2 hours before serving.

 - Place potatoes in oven when hot.
-Bake for nearly 2 hours.
+Bake for nearly 2 hours, for medium-size potatoes.

 - In a large bowl, mix egg, bread crumbs, onion, 1/3 cup tomato sauce, salt, and pepper; then, thoroughly blend the hamburger into the sauce (it works best to use your hand to do this.)

 - Form a loaf in a 9 1/2 x 7 1/2 x 3 inch Pyrex baking dish.
-Use a 13 x 9 1/2 inch pan if doubling.
-Make a deep indentation in the center of the loaf, so it looks like a boat.
-This will hold the sauce in meatloaf, so basting isn’t necessary.
+(Use a 13 x 9 1/2 inch pan if doubling.)
+Make a deep indentation in the center of the loaf, so it looks like a boat-this will hold the sauce in meatloaf-therefore basting isn’t necessary.
+Place meat in oven.

-- Using the same bowl, mix the remaining tomato sauce, brown sugar, vinegar, mustard, and water.
+- Using the same bowl, mix all the remaining ingredients: 1 cup tomato sauce, brown sugar, vinegar, mustard, and water.

-- Pour the sauce over the meat and bake for 1 1/2 hours.
+- Remove loaf from oven, pour the sauce over the meat, and bake for 1 1/2 hours.

-- Serve with unwrapped, split baked potatoes, which have lots of sauce poured over them.
+- Serve with unwrapped, split baked potatoes, on which lots of sauce is poured.
 SO GOOD!